rackerlabs/support-how-to/content/general/use-pivot-tables-with-your-cloud-billing-invoice.md

 your billing data.
 We provide three pivot tables (linked below) to help our customers find the information you need.

-**Note:** The format of the CSV export output for UK Cloud accounts is not suitable to be processed with pivot tables currently.
-We plan on making the output CSV export format for the UK accounts to work with these pivot tables in September 2016.
+**Note:** UK Cloud accounts cannot export the CSV format to pivot tables.
+We plan on making the CSV export feature available to UK Cloud accounts in September 2016.

 ### View billing data in pivot tables